vinyar/chef-intermediate/README.md

 # Chef Intermediate

-This is the Chef Intermediate Windows presentation.
+This is where development of the Chef Intermediate materials takes place.

+## Releases

+If you are interested in the releases of the content.
+Please visit the Releases folder of the [Chef Intermediate](https://drive.google.com/folderview?id=0B1nt6eQeCbyRT3JGb0w3bGxmQVE&usp=sharing&usp=sharing).

 ## Reviewing & Feedback